-In Fig. 2 we show the V/V{max} corrected stellar mass functions, split by morphological type, in three redshift bins.
+In Figure 2, we show the V/V{max} corrected stellar mass functions, split by morphological type, in three redshift bins.
 The redshift intervals were chosen to have comparable numbers of objects in each bin.
 A dotted vertical line shows the mass completeness for each redshift bin.
 We find that, at all redshifts, the late-type objects dominate the low-mass end of the mass function, while the early- and intermediate-type objects dominate the high-mass end.
-In addition, Fig. 2 shows that the relative contribution of disks to the high-mass end of the mass function increases with redshift.
-This suggests that: i) the morphological mix at the high-mass end evolves with redshift; ii) the transition mass increases with redshift.
+In addition, Figure 2 shows that the relative contribution of disks to the high-mass end of the mass function increases with redshift.
+This suggests that (1) the morphological mix at the high-mass end evolves with redshift, and (2) the transition mass increases with redshift.
 The latter finding was already suggested in Bundy et al. (2005), but its significance was hampered by their mass completeness limit.
 In our case, the transition seems to happen well above the estimated mass completeness.
-As Fig. 2 shows, at $z \sim 1$ the disks' and bulges' contributions become comparable at $\approx 1 \times 10^{11} M{\odot}$.
-In order to better explore the evolu-
+As Figure 2 shows, at $z \sim 1$ the disks' and bulges' contributions become comparable at $\approx 1 \times 10^{11} M{\odot}$.